-Sexting in schools and colleges guidance is for designated safeguarding leads (DSLs), their deputies, headteachers and senior leadership teams in schools and educational establishments in England.
+Guidance for schools and colleges for designated safeguarding leads (DSLs), their deputies, headteachers and senior leadership teams and the governing body:

 Searching, screening and confiscation guidance is intended to explain schools' powers of screening and searching pupils so that school staff have the confidence to use them.
 In particular it explains the use of the power to search pupils without consent.
 It also explains the powers schools have to seize and then confiscate items found during a search.
 It includes statutory guidance which schools must have regard to.